Educators

 Grade 2

-Describe types of verbal & physical violence (eg. Name calling, hitting, kicking);
+Describe types of verbal and physical violence (e.g., name calling, kicking,hitting)

 Safely cross the street